carlossanlop/experiments/Symlinks/SymlinksProposal.md

 // The user should've used DirectoryInfo to wrap the link to a directory var link = new FileInfo("/path/link");
-link.CreateSymbolicLink(targetPath: directory.FullPath); // Should throw because target is a directory
+Link.CreateSymbolicLink(targetPath: directory.FullPath); // Should throw because target is a directory

 /////////////////////////
 // Circular reference

 var link1 = new FileInfo("/path/link1");
-link1.CreateSymbolicLink(targetPath: "/path/link2");
+link1.CreateAsSymbolicLink(targetPath: "/path/link2");
 var link2 = new FileInfo("/path/link2");
-link2.CreateSymbolicLink(targetPath: "/path/link3");
+link2.CreateAsSymbolicLink(targetPath: "/path/link3");
 var link3 = new FileInfo("/path/link3");
-link3.CreateSymbolicLink(targetPath: "/path/link1");
+link3.CreateAsSymbolicLink(targetPath: "/path/link1");

 // Throws because we opted-in to follow symlinks and there is a cycle.
-// and a circular reference is found on link3 to link1 var target3 = link3.GetTargetInfo(followLinks: true);
+// and a circular reference is found on link3 to link1 FileSystemInfo target3 = link3.GetTargetInfo(followLinks: true);

 /////////////////////////
 // Recursive enumeration directory with symlinks
-// Using the IsSymbolicLink property

 // directory
 // - subdirectory1